In case of emergency call 911

 - Note height, weight, sex, color, approximate age, clothing, method and direction of travel, and the person's name if known.
 If the suspect is entering a vehicle, note the license number, make, model, color and outstanding characteristics.

 - Protect the crime scene.
 Do not clean or disturb the area.
 If a serious crime has occurred, the area should be sealed off immediately.
 Do not allow anyone to enter the area until Campus Security or Ada Police have secured and examined the area.

 - Do not interfere with those persons creating the disturbance, or with law enforcement or Campus Security on the scene.

-- The Campus Security Dispatcher will initiate the procedure for contacting appropriate personnel when a crime occurs on campus.
+- The Campus Security dispatcher will initiate the procedure for contacting appropriate personnel when a crime occurs on campus.

 Weather-related emergencies in our area can take many forms from severe thunderstorms and tornadoes to flooding or blizzards.
 To deal with these threats, ONU has a series of plans in place.
-In case of weather emergencies, the President of the University and/or the Vice President for Financial Affairs is authorized to cancel, delay or dismiss classes.
-If the decision is made to close the university, announcements will be made on the ONU website, campus email, Nixle.com text messages, local and area radio and television, including WONB.
+In case of weather emergencies, the President of the University, Provost and/or the Vice President for Financial Affairs is authorized to cancel, delay or dismiss classes.
+If the decision is made to close the University, announcements will be made on the ONU website, campus email, Nixle.com text messages, local and area radio and television, including WONB.
 Updates and additional information will be available through the same media.